-The project I am posting today is one of these types of projects… where I use a method that isn’t mainstream DIY, but one that works all the same.
+The project I am posting today is one of my favorite types of projects… where I use a method that isn’t mainstream DIY, but one that works all the same.

-I have been making over my bedroom and needed to update the brass lamps.
-They are polished brass swing arm lamps – one on each side of the bed.
+I have been making over my bedroom and needed to update the bright brass wall-mounted amps.
+They are bright polished brass swing-arm lamps – one on each side of the bed.

 I like brass, but the polished brass on the lamps looked a bit dated.
 The latest brass trends are slightly brushed and are not so yellow.
 My lamps were in perfect working order, so instead of buying new, I transformed them and didn’t even have to pick up a paint brush.

 All I did was use sandpaper to remove the polished look.

 How to Update Polished Brass to Brushed Brass without Paint:

 supplies needed: 100 grit sandpaper | Hand sanding block

 All I did was rub sandpaper over the surface in one direction only.
 This is very important.
 You don’t just want to rub the sandpaper any which way – only in one direction so the scratch marks resemble a brushed metal finish.
 I used vertical strokes – long strokes on the flat parts and short strokes on the detailed areas.